ipython/ipython/doc/source/ipython.rst

 tricky to implement if they were normal python files.

 First, an rcfile can contain permanent default values for almost all command line options (except things like -help or -Version).
-Sec 5.2
-<node5.html#sec:cmd-line-opts> contains a description of all
+Sec `command line options`_ contains a description of all command-line options.
-command-line options.
 However, values you explicitly specify at the command line override the values defined in the rcfile.

 Besides command line option values, the rcfile can specify values for certain extra special options which are not available at the command